chandra-dotcom/EMS_Backend/README.md

 Developed By : - Chandra Prakash, Software Engineer

-This is a frontend of employee management systmem web application which is developed using Angular
+This is a backend of employee management systmem web application which is developed using Springboot & for database MySQL

-[see also] Backend of EMS application (https://github.com/chandra-dotcom/EMS_Backend)
+[see also] Frontend of EMS application (https://github.com/chandra-dotcom/EMS_Frontend)

 For any Query: - saimverna70@gmail.com